ranwez-search/SeqTUI/readme_dev.txt

 - 3 reading frames (+1, +2, +3)
 - Translation settings UI with j/k for code, h/l for frame

+TRANSLATION CACHING:
+The translated alignment is cached in `translated_alignment` along with metadata tracking which settings were used:
+- cached_translation_code_id: Option<u8> - Genetic code ID used
+- cached_translation_frame: Option<usize> - Frame used (0, 1, or 2)

-The translated alignment is cached in translated_alignment.
-When user types :asNT, we switch view_mode back to Nucleotide and the translation stays cached.
+When user types :asNT, we switch view_mode back to Nucleotide but KEEP the cached translation.
+When typing :asAA again:
-Typing :asAA again reuses the cache unless settings changed.
+1. has_valid_cached_translation() checks if cached settings match current
+2. If match: switch_to_cached_aa_view() - instant, no recomputation
+3. If no match: start_background_translation() - recompute in background

+This enables rapid NT↔AA toggling without recomputation, which is important for large alignments where translation can take several seconds.

+CACHE INVALIDATION:
+Cache is invalidated when genetic_code_id or frame changes:
+- User opens :setcode dialog and changes settings
+- Cache metadata won't match, triggering recomputation

 Memory note: Dropping translated_alignment with jemalloc properly returns memory to OS.
 Without jemalloc, memory stays allocated.